 Tooth bleaching is chemical process used to lighten the color of a patient's tooth.
 The procedure can be performed entirely in the cosmetic dentist's office in only one or two visits.Your cosmetic dentist may first try a regular abrasive cleaning of the tooth.
 This may be followed by a bleaching process on the stained tooth or teeth.
 Severely stained teeth may require the use of a special whitening gel activated by a laser.
 Your cosmetic dentist will carefully lighten the tooth until a near-perfect color match with your other teeth is achieved.

 How long does tooth whitening last?

 Tooth whitening is not a permanent procedure.
-Results can last for one to or more years, depending upon your personal habits.
+Results can last for one or more years, depending upon your personal habits.
 In most cases, the tooth whitening procedure is very effective and the patient is pleased with the results.

 Types of Teeth Whitening

 There are a few tooth whitening procedures available that correct discoloration of the tooth by removing the brown and yellow staining.
 While each work effectively, there are advantages and disadvantages to each procedure dependent upon your objectives and commitment to the processes.
 The type of procedures available should be discussed with your cosmetic dentist, and a they will recommend the most appropriate tooth whitening procedure for you.